GaloisField2718/bitcoin-anti-spam/README.md

 In `data` directories there are rules for spam.

 - `spam-samples.txt` - list of spam samples.
 Each line in this file is a full text of spam message with removed EOL.
 I.e. the orginal message represented as a single line.
 EOLs can be replaced by spaces
+	- Copy paste into this file some common spam messages we receive commonly in the group.
 - `ham-samples.txt` - list of ham (non-spam) samples.
 Each line in this file is a full text of ham message with removed EOL
+	- Give examples honest messages talking about news and using potential 'dangerous' words acceptable.
 - `exclude-tokens.txt` - list of tokens to exclude from spam detection, usually common words.
 Each line in this file is a single token (word), or a comma-separated list of words in dbl-quotes.
+	- Give basic words for us that are not spamming.
 - `stop-words.txt` - list of stop words to detect spam right away.
 Each line in this file is a single phrase (can be one or more words).
 The bot checks if any of those phrases are present in the message and if so, it marks the message as spam.
+	- Give most common spamming words refused in this group.

 🫵  Read it, review it, create issues and discussions to make it in the best way possible.